deephyper/deephyper/docs/developer_guides/software_architecture.rst

 The blue boxes are components defined by the user.
 The orange boxes are the components that can be configured by the user but not necessarily.
 The arrows represent the data flow.

 First, the user must provide a **search space** and an **objective function**.
-The search space is defined through the :mod:`deephyper.problem` module (with :class:`deephyper.problem.HpProblem` for hyperparameter optimization and :class:`deephyper.problem.NaProblem` for neural architecture search).
+The search space is defined through the :mod:`deephyper.hpo` module (with :class:`deephyper.hpo.HpProblem` for hyperparameter optimization and :class:`deephyper.hpo.NaProblem` for neural architecture search).
 The objective function is simply a Python function that returns the objective to maximize during optimization.
 This is where the logic to evaluate a suggested configuration is happening.
 It is commonly named the ``run``-function across the documentation.
 This ``run``-function must follow some standards which are detailed in the :mod:`deephyper.evaluator` module.

 Then, the user can choose how to **distribute the computation** of suggested tasks in parallel.
 This distributed computation is abstracted through the :class:`deephyper.evaluator.Evaluator` interface which provides the ``evaluator.submit(configurations)`` and ``results = evaluator.gather(...)`` methods.
 A panel of different backends is provided: serial (similar to sequential execution in local process), threads, process, MPI, and Ray.
 This interface to evaluate tasks in parallel is possibly synchronous or asynchronous by batch.
 Also, the :class:`deephyper.evaluator.Evaluator` uses the :class:`deephyper.evaluator.storage.Storage` interface to record and retrieve jobs metadata.
 A panel of different storage is provided: local memory, Redis, and Ray.

 Finally, the user can choose a **search strategy** to suggest new configurations to evaluate.
-These strategies are defined in the :mod:`deephyper.search` module and vary depending if the problem is for hyperparameter optimization (:mod:`deephyper.search.hps`) or neural architecture search (:mod:`deephyper.search.nas`).
+These strategies are defined in the :mod:`deephyper.search` module and vary depending if the problem is for hyperparameter optimization (:mod:`deephyper.hpo`) or neural architecture search (:mod:`deephyper.search.nas`).
 Under the hood, DeepHyper's search strategies call a fork of skopt (:mod:`deephyper.skopt`), where the generic optimizer workflow is defined (:mod:`deephyper.skopt.optimizer.optimizer`), along with acquisition funcitons (:mod:`deephyper.skopt.acquisition`), surrogate models (:mod:`deephyper.skopt.forest_minimize`), sampling techniques (:mod:`deephyper.skopt.sampler`), and multiobjective capabilities (:mod:`deephyper.skopt.moo`).

 Parallel Execution